 Bottomline?
-Radiesse has the potential to be longer lasting than most because of its unique CaHA composition, and is an excellent remedy for reviving volume in sunken skin.
-Its non-reversible (but still non-permanent) properties require precision placement and an expert eye for aesthetics.
+Radiesse has the potential to be longer lasting than most because of its unique CaHA composition, and is a remedy for reviving volume in sunken skin.
+Its non-reversible (but still non-permanent) properties require precision placement and an professional eye for aesthetics.

 Intrigued and raring to give Radiesse a go?
 I invite you to visit www.priveclinic.com or call +65 6737-6639 for a consultation.
 Good luck fighting the good fight against ageing!